hashicorp/packer-plugin-vagrant/.web-docs/components/builder/vagrant/README.md

   be found here.
 The template variables available to you are `{{ .BoxName }}`, `{{ .SyncedFolder }}`, and `{{.InsertKey}}`, which correspond to the Packer options box_name, synced_folder, and insert_key.
+  Alternatively, the template variable `{{.DefaultTemplate}}` is available for use if you wish to extend the default generated template.

 - `synced_folder` (string) - Path to the folder to be synced to the guest.
 The path can be absolute or relative to the directory Packer is being run from.